shubhank-saxena/Pothole-Detection/README.md

   the higher accuracy feel free to download
 - we are also providing the different stage of trained model so that people who want to consider it to use in transfer learning can also use this

+- If you are retraining the model then specify path from the epoch h5 else give a base model path provided on github

 | Epochs        | Download Link           |